joanne-chong/r-Cat_Dog_Analysis_NLP/README.md

 ## Conclusion
 In summary, our model has helped address the challenges faced by the animal shelter:
 1. Pet owners are primarily concerned with their pets' surrounding environment and training.
     - r/CatAdvice - owners are concerned with their cats' urinating outside the litter box and overall frequency.
-They also seek advice on food (wet food in particular).
+They are also worried about whether the cats are adapting well to the surrounding environment.
     - r/DogAdvice - in the EDA process we saw that owners mentioning that their dogs were acting strange but it wasn't clear on the exact behavior.
-However, following the modeling process we can see that owners are concerned about training their dogs.
+However, following the modeling process we can see that most of the issues faced continue even after the owners have seen a vet - likely they are seeking second or third opinion from the subreddit.
 Interestingly, dog owners tend to elaborate on the details more and often mention their dogs' breed.
 2. The most accurate prediction model is Naive Bayes, along with the Counter Vectorization.
     - Based on our score, we can run this model on similar dataset that are specific to cat- and dog-related behaviors and general care.
     - For the animal shelter, this model will be able to help them better predict issues that potential owners will face and the concerns that they might have.